 How to respond to a disclosure

-We understand that the way someone is responded to when they first disclose and experience of sexual violence can have long-term impacts on their well-being and willingness to access more support.
-If you are in the position where someone confides in you, the best way to respond is:
+The response a person receives when they first disclose an experience of sexual violence can have long-term impacts on their well-being and willingness to access more support.
+If someone confides in you, the best way to respond is:

 - Listen with empathy and non-judgement